siduck/st/README.md

 # themes/fonts used
 ls-icons : https://github.com/Yash-Handa/logo-ls <br>
 xresources : onedark ( just xrdb merge xresourcesfile , do this everytime you make any change to xresources file ) from this repo <br>
-font : JetbrainsMono Nerd Font
+font : <a href="https://github.com/siduck76/matfonts">  JetbrainsMono Nerd Font + material design icon fonts </a>